RubyMotionJP/SublimeRubyMotionBuilder/README.md

 ### Completions generator

-These two commands also supported in Command Pallet.
+The command is supported in command palette.

 * `RubyMotionBuilder: Generate completions` will generate completions from BridgeSupport files of RubyMotion.